sharincy/sharincy/README.md

 - 👋 Hi, I’m @sharincy
-- 📫 How to reach me: Instagram- onglee_cyn Twitter- @sharin_saku Discord- saku#4254
+- 📫 How to reach me: Instagram- onglee_cyn Twitter- @sharin_saku Discord- onglee

       I'll be posting cool stuffs about fundamental of Python that I wrote.
     ## Get started with print and variables